The Classic Antarctica Cruise is the quintessential Antarctica experience.

 One of the smallest expedition ships in Antarctica, the Island Sky is the perfect vessel for wildlife watching.
 Equipped with 11 zodiacs and excellent deck space, you’ll never miss a thing.

 The interior is elegant and the facilities are excellent.
 All cabins are outward facing and come with private en suite bathrooms.

 Probably the most luxurious ship in the Polar Regions.
 The Silver Explorer takes only 132 passengers, but boasts facilities of a much larger vessel.
 Facilities include a spacious library, Internet Cafe, full-service spa, boutique shopping, beauty salon, fitness center, sauna and two top-deck Jacuzzi’s!
 The ship also boasts 8 zodiacs so no one ever has to wait for landings!
 If you can afford it, this is a very cool ship.

-If you have any further questions or queries regarding the Classic Antarctica Cruise, please just leave a message below and we’ll get back to you within 24 hours.
+We hope you’ve enjoyed this page.
+If you have any further questions, please just leave a comment below and we’ll get back to you within 24 hours.